 - Breathe out all that confusion and ignorance as smoke until it comes pouring out from between your eyebrows.

-This is the tantric nine round breathing exercise.
+This is the tantric nine-round breathing exercise.
 It will purify your body and mind.
+Doubtlessly, one of the most powerful breathing meditation techniques in the world.
 Try it and let me know how you get on.

 Yoga Breathing Exercises For Beginners